anavarre/drucker/README.md

 When spinning up the web container, drucker will try to map its web directory to a local path (`/var/www/html`) on your computer.
 Feel free to change this default path to one that is more convenient.

+The `--composer [sitename]` parameter allows to install Drupal from an arbitrary `composer.json` file.
+Simply put your file in the webroot (`/var/www/html`) and `drucker` will pick it up.
+If it can't find any, it'll copy the default `composer-template.json` file from within the `orchestration/files` directory.

 To connect to a container as the privileged _drucker_ user, simply type:

 ```